Clarifai/docs/docs/clarifai-basics/authentication/2-factor-authentication.md

 ### Who Needs 2FA?

-As a security best-practice, you should enable 2FA to minimize the risk of cybersecurity attacks on your account.
-Despite the interruption at the sign-in process, the additional security benefit is significant.
+As a security best practice, you should enable 2FA to minimize the risk of cybersecurity attacks on your account.
+Despite the interruption in the sign-in process, the additional security benefit is significant.

-For enterprise users, 2FA might fall under the security-related controls for compliance reasons.
+For enterprise users, 2FA might fall under security-related controls for compliance reasons.
 Organizations might want to enforce 2FA for their users to ensure account and data safety.

 ### How 2FA Works on the Clarifai Platform